 Today, most people have forgotten about it.

-The assault from my colleagues was swift, personal and lacking in scientific evidence.
-One ophthalmologist accused me of promoting “fake news,” and said I am “no scientist.”
+The assault from my colleagues was swift, personal, and lacking in scientific evidence.
+One ophthalmologist accused me of “fake news,” and said I am “no scientist.”
 Several colleagues pointedly ignored me at a professional meeting.
 One told me I wasn’t qualified to criticize LASIK because I am a retina specialist.
-A few filed letters of complaint against me with the president of the society.
+Three filed letters of complaint with the president of the society.

-Notably, however, no one disputed the facts: LASIK inevitably causes complications, many mild, some so severe they cause suicide.
+Notably, however, no one disputed the facts: LASIK always causes complications, some mild, some so severe they have led to suicide.

-The crystalline lens inside the eye is squashed, so LASIK patients inevitably develop a cataract that needs surgery FIFTEEN YEARS earlier than people who have not had LASIK.
+The lens gets squashed also, so LASIK patients will develop cataracts that need surgery fifteen years earlier than people who have not had LASIK.

-Next, the surgeons slice a flap off the cornea with a knife blade or a femtosecond laser, as if they were cutting a slice off a loaf of bread – again, major trauma to a vital part of the eye.
-Then they shave tissue from the cornea with the excimer laser.
-Finally, they put the flap back on the cornea, and assume it will seal itself back again.
+2) Next, the surgeons slice a flap from the cornea using a knife or femtosecond laser, as if they were cutting a slice off a loaf of bread.

 It never does.